-Our wines, regardless the variety used, are recognisable even in different vintages because they develop peculiar notes - in the aroma and in the structure - strictly connected with this terroir.
-I advocate that this is related with the fact that our plants grow in a natural environment and therefore they can express the geological and chemical structure of the soil.
+Our wines, regardless of the grape variety, are recognisable even in different vintages because they develop peculiar notes - in the aroma and in the structure - strictly connected to this terroir.
+I advocate that this is related to the fact that our plants grow in a natural environment and therefore they can express the geological and chemical structure of the soil.

-Since the beginning, for example, I truly wanted to preserve the original flora: flowers, herbs, the micro-flora and the mycorrhiza developed in the centuries before.
-To maintain this biodiversity we did not plough the land, turning it upside down but we simply moved the compact land to permit oxygenation.
+For instance, since the very beginning, I truly wanted to preserve the original flora: flowers, herbs, the micro-flora and the mycorrhiza developed in the centuries before.
+To maintain this biodiversity we did not plough the land by turning it upside down but we simply moved the compact land to permit oxygenation.

 There are two different approaches into vinification:

-Podere Le Ripi strongly belongs to the second group: WE DO NOT INTERVENE.
-This does not mean we avoid making all the possible to grow the best grapes possible.
+Podere Le Ripi strongly believes and belongs to the second group: WE DO NOT INTERVENE.
+This does not mean we avoid doing everything we can to grow the best grapes possible.
 Of course we do.
 We are biodynamic, we pull off the weeds either by machine or by hand with the hoe.
-As well we use the best Vosgi oak to ferment and refine our wines in.
-What we DO NOT DO is the addition to the soil, consequently to the wines, of the products of the chemical industry.
-Exceptions are: copper and sulphur, used in viticulture for centuries.
+In addition to that we use the best Vosgi oak to ferment and refine our wines in.
+We DO NOT add anything to our soil, meaning no products of chemical industry origins.
+So that in turn we don't risk adding anything to our wines.
+Exceptions made for copper and sulphur, that have been used in viticulture for centuries.

 We feel that it’s our duty to preserve this wonder as we found it for the next generations.
 By applying the biodynamic protocols, we avoid chemicals and we prefer the manual work to any easy solution.
 We believe that this farming practice is an upright choice for healthier wines with stronger personality and wonderful aromas: we feel the joy when we drink them and we know this joy is shared by our clients too.